roboflow/inference/docs/quickstart/run_model_on_image.md

 - [Learn how to find your API key](https://docs.roboflow.com/api-reference/authentication#retrieve-an-api-key)
 - [Learn how to find your model ID](https://docs.roboflow.com/api-reference/workspace-and-project-ids)

+!!! tip

+    When you run inference on an image, the same augmentations you applied when you generated a version in Roboflow will be applied at inference time.
+This helps improve model performance.

 Then, run the code.
 You will see predictions printed to the console as a list of inference result objects.
 Since we passed in a single image, the list will have length 1.

 ```